 "However, we also intend to utilise our modern gas infrastructure and the

-potential to generate and import zero carbon gases."
+potential to generate and import zero carbon gases." (my emphasis)

 Hydrogen is mentioned 20 times in this document (renewable electricity 14 times), and the Department have been very careful to not openly discuss the elephant in the room, the generation of hydrogen from fossil fuel.
 We see that "low carbon" is mentioned 42 times and "zero carbon" only 27 times.
 So let us be clear when we see the following under Energy Security -:

 "The largest gas producers are the United States, Russia, Iran and China.
-The Energy Strategy will see Northern Ireland becoming more self-sufficient in generating and supplying its own energy, reducing our reliance on others
+The Energy Strategy will see Northern Ireland becoming more self-sufficient in generating and supplying its own energy, reducing our reliance on others"

 Its must be read in the context of a Department with statutory obligation to promote gas and with a policy to exploit Northern Ireland's oil and gas resources.